Brain Wave (character): Fictional character biography

-However, King's smock was caught on the limb of a tree as he fell.
+However, King's smock was caught on a tree limb as he fell.
 Thus saved, he sought revenge by utilizing his shrinking ray device to shrink the JSAers to a height of 8 inches.
 He lured Wonder Woman away by having the minutes from the past JSA meetings stolen.
 She went to get the copies, and while she was gone, Brain Wave shrunk the male members and took them with him.
 Storing them as trophies in his lair, King left his foes to meet with his minions.
 With the aid of Hawkman's bird allies, the JSAers left to confront the criminal henchmen directly as they attempted to commit crimes.
 Eventually, Johnny Thunder commanded his Thunderbolt to restore each member to their proper height, and when he got into trouble, his Thunderbolt got the other members to the Tower.
 The JSA then converged once more at the Sharktooth Bay tower, but didn't realize that the road leading there was mined.
 Thunderbolt teleported the bombs underneath the tower, and Brain Wave seemed to die once again.

 He survived this time because the stones shielded him from the blast.
 King adopted the alias of dream psychologist Dr. Forest Malone.
 In 1946, he petitioned his adversaries to subject themselves to his experimental dream analyzer.
 This device slowly drove each member towards insanity.
 For example, Hawkman thought he was a thermometer, the Atom thought he was a sponge, Doctor Mid-Nite thought he was an infectious disease, and Green Lantern thought he was the Sun and that three balloons were his planets.
 Only Johnny Thunder was unaffected; he was a wacky thinker anyway and, as such, was immune to the plot and actually became sane.
 With the assistance of Thunderbolt, King was this time apprehended and placed in jail, though a blow to the head restored Johnny to his normal state.